For additional questions about our grantmaking process or programs, please contact Jenny Morgan at email@example.com.

 Are there geographic restrictions on the Foundation’s grantmaking?

-Yes, the Foundation will not consider grants to organizations without a presence in Georgia.
+Yes.
+The Foundation will not consider grants to organizations without a presence in Georgia.
 The majority of our grants are made to organizations located and operating in metro Atlanta.
-No funding is provided for human services outside of metro Atlanta, defined by the United Way of Greater Atlanta to include Butts, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Fulton, Gwinnett, Henry, Paulding, and Rockdale counties.
+No funding is provided for human services outside of metro Atlanta, defined by the United Way of Greater Atlanta to include Butts, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Fulton, Gwinnett, Henry, Paulding and Rockdale counties.
 The Foundation will occasionally consider grants to significant institutions and initiatives in communities throughout Georgia.

-Does the Foundation provide operating support?
+Does the Foundation provide annual operating support?

 The Foundation does not typically provide annual operating support.
 We prefer to make one-time grants to help organizations with a proven track record of success stretch further to seize new opportunities or to meet one-time extraordinary needs.

 The Foundation prefers not to make multi-year grants but will consider requests on a year-by-year basis.